evaldasstu/zonalmaps/README.md

 #### Customize embed: Method

 Expanding **Customize embed** panel and choosing **Method** allows to choose from two different options: **iframe** and **oEmbed**.
-Both methods produce a responsive 100% width output that nicely fits its container.
 Also, both methods work well for WordPress websites.
 Check the [Embedding in WordPress](#wordpress) section below for instructions for each approach.

 ##### iframe

 *iframe* embed is a versatile time–tested format.
 It should be relatively easy to use such embed code by adding it to website's HTML code.

-Output sample 1:

-`<div class="zm"><iframe src="https://evaldasstu.github.io/zonalmaps/embed/1hEG0yonVRlBs50UNzGc2uiv6pBJyzY1mQczfINHwnEM" frameborder="0"></iframe><style>.zm {position: relative; padding-bottom: 150%; height: 0; overflow: hidden; max-width: 100%} .zm iframe {position: absolute; top: 0; left: 0; width: 100%; height: 100%}</style></div>`

-Output sample 2:
+Please note that `<style>` tag is added to make this embed a responsive 100 percent width element so it can nicely fit its container.

+*iframe* method output example:

+<style>pre {white-space: pre-wrap}</style>

 ```
 <div class="zm"><iframe src="https://evaldasstu.github.io/zonalmaps/embed/1hEG0yonVRlBs50UNzGc2uiv6pBJyzY1mQczfINHwnEM" frameborder="0"></iframe><style>.zm {position: relative; padding-bottom: 150%; height: 0; overflow: hidden; max-width: 100%} .zm iframe {position: absolute; top: 0; left: 0; width: 100%; height: 100%}</style></div>